Equivariant instanton homology: Four flavors of instanton homology

 For $I^-$, we have an isomorphism of the unrolled $(\mathbb Z, \mathbb Z)$-bigraded spectral sequence $E^\infty_{p,q} \cong \textup{gr}_p I^{-, \textup{unr}}_{p+q}$.
 For any of the theories, a filtered chain map $CI^\bullet(Y, E,\pi) \to CI^\bullet(Y', E',\pi')$ which induces an isomorphism on any finite page $E^r$ induces an isomorphism on $I^\bullet$. \end{theorem}

-\begin{proof}The existence of this spectral sequence, and the fact that we may detect quasi-isomorphisms by isomorphisms on a finite page $E^r$, is precisely Theorem \ref{4flavors-periodic}, point (4).
+\begin{proof}The existence of this spectral sequence, and the fact that we may detect quasi-isomorphisms by isomorphisms on a finite page $E^r$, is precisely Theorem \ref{4flavors-periodic}, point (4), together with the fact that each complex $\text{gr}_p \widetilde{CI}_{\textup{unr}}$ is bounded above (in fact, bounded).
 As for the specific calculation of the $E^1$ page, our associated graded complex is a bounded $C_*^{\text{gm}}(SO(3);R)$-module.
 By Proposition \ref{sm-gm-comparison}, there is a chain of quasi-isomorphisms connecting $C_*^{\text{gm}}(SO(3);R)$ to the algebra $C_*(SO(3);R)$, and similarly a chain of equivariant quasi-isomorphisms between $C_*^{\text{gm}}(\alpha; R)$ to $C_*(\alpha; R)$.
 In particular, we may identify using Theorem \ref{orbitcalc}. \end{proof}

-As before, these spectral sequences will become significantly more computable after the introduction of the Donaldson models $\overline{DCI}^\pm$ for $CI^-$ and $CI^+$ in Section 7.2.
+As before, these spectral sequences will become significantly more computable after the introduction of the Donaldson models $\overline{DCI}^\pm$ for $CI^-$ and $CI^+$ in Chapter \ref{secDCI}.

 \begin{remark}It is important to note that while the homology theory for $\mathbb Z$-graded complexes $H_A^+(M)$ described at first in the appendix sends $A$-equivariant quasi-isomorphisms $M \to M'$ to isomorphisms on $H_A^+$, this is \emph{not true} for arbitrary filtered $A$-equivariant quasi-isomorphisms between $\mathbb Z/8$-graded complexes.
 An acyclic $\mathbb Z/8$-graded complex $M$ whose associated graded complex is not acyclic need not have $H_A^+(M) = 0$.